Laos Travel FAQ

 4. Bring any necessary medicine

-Bring your own prescriptions in their regular containers, as well as sunscreen or insect repellent, depending on your location.
+Bring your prescriptions in their regular containers, as well as sunscreen or insect repellent, depending on your location.
 Medicine is available in Laos but it’s convenient if you come prepared.

 (Always remember to pack LIGHT – one carry-on and one purse/backpack only, whether it is a 1-week or 4-week trip.)